• Skip to primary navigation

 I know spiralizers have been around for a while, and I really wanted to resist the temptation to buy one.

 Spiralizing means turning vegetables or fruits into noodles.
-It’s a very simple process, and it’s basically a different way of cutting vegetables.
+It’s a straightforward process, and it’s basically a different way of cutting vegetables.
 But turning veggies into beautiful ribbons makes eating them even more appealing!

-By turning veggies into noodles, you can create a naturally gluten-free, low-carb paleo, keto, vegan and vegetarian-friendly alternative to pasta.
+By transforming veggies into noodles, you can create a naturally gluten-free, low-carb paleo, keto, vegan and vegetarian-friendly alternative to pasta.

 Spiralized veggies are not only filling and nutritious.
 They are easy to make and beautiful to see.
-Spiralizing is a great way to incorporate more veggies into your diet, go for low-carb options that will help you lose weight and stay healthy, and will also help you to stay on budget.
+Spiralizing is a great way to incorporate more veggies into your diet, opt for low-carb recipes that will help you lose weight and stay healthy and will also help you to stay on budget.

 What more could you want?